HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Potential_micro_services.md

-# Potetial micro services
+# Potential micro services

 This document primaraly focuses on the services provided by the service-files, that does not mean that a complementary document wont be needed for functions that gather information, but we start with this.

 ---
-# LIST OF ORIGINAL FILES FILES
+# LIST OF ORIGINAL SERVICE FILES
 ---
 - accessedservice __==finished==__
 - codeviewerService __==finished==__